3 Budget-Friendly Ways To Shred Old Paperwork Safely

 In Lexington (Fayette County):

-Residents can bring up to five boxes or bags of paper (junk mail, documents, etc.)
+Residents can bring up to five boxes or bags of paper.

-Pre-shredded paper is accepted (a huge plus—Lexington doesn’t allow it in the blue curbside bin!)
+Pre-shredded paper is accepted; this is a huge plus because Lexington doesn’t allow it in the blue curbside bins!

 Important Tips:

-Stay in your car—staff will unload your trunk for you!
+Stay in your car while the friendly staff unloads your trunk for you.

-Click HERE for the next lexington Shred-it Event.
+For Lexington residents click HERE for the next lexington Shred-it Event.
 Not in Lexington, Kentucky?
-Check here to search for local community Shred-it events.
+Check HERE to search for local community events near you.

-If you’ve got a LOT of paper—think entire filing cabinets, decades of business records, or just a “how did I let it get this bad?” situation—Shred-it offers two great options:
+If you’ve got a massive amount of paper, think entire filing cabinets, decades of business records, or a "how did I let it get this bad?" situation, Shred-it offers two great professional options.

 Option A: Schedule a Pick-Up (They Come to You!)